 Part III uses various examples to illustrate points that must be considered in the future shaping of Japan’s residential districts.
 Above all, as the post-disaster place-making process clearly demonstrates, there is a need for variety in residential districts built in the 20th century.
 Moreover, this book argues that this essential need is a constant in any type of housing, be it post-disaster housing, mining town housing, or suburban detached housing complexes.

-(Written by OTSUKI Toshio, Professor of School of Engineering / 2019)
+(Written by OTSUKI Toshio, Professor, School of Engineering / 2019)